 There are also expenses related to the purchase of a home that are paid to professionals other than the lawyer.
 They include:

-Moving Expenses – again, totally dependent on how you choose to move – rent a truck, hire movers, etc.
+Again, this is totally dependent on how you choose to move: rent a truck, hire movers, etc.

 Contact an Avenue Realty Inc., Brokerage Realtor to learn how we can help.